Power of 5 Fundraising Campaign is sponsored by African Voices

 It's simple, contribute $5 and get five friends or colleagues to do the same.
-All contributions will be used to pay contributors and publish a print and digital edition of our official 20th Anniversary issue.
+All contributions will be used to pay contributors and publish a print and digital edition of our Spring 2015 issue.

 We have listed our fundraising goal as $500 so we can get the full benefit of any contributions raised via Indiegogo.

-Please do not stop pushing for us when we surpass $11,500, we still have 3 issues to publish in 2013.
-The money raised will support forthcoming issues and help us pay contributors!
+Please do not stop pushing for us when we surpass $11,500, the money raised will support forthcoming issues and help us pay contributors!